zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 Very strange, I cannot use 'import { bookables } form "xxx.json"' directly, while the Book's source code can I have no idea if this is bacause different Node version?

+# At this momonet, if you click button, you will change the state,but the UI will not be update

+Just because you change the value of a varialbe within your component doesn't mean React will notice.